alexdevero/alex-devero-blog/__drafts__/draft--object-freeze-seal.md

 This will not be enough if you have an object whose properties are also objects.
 In this case, these "inner" or "nested" object will not be frozen.
 Neither of the methods we discussed today will have any effect on these inner object.
 This, also applies to properties that are arrays.

 One way to solve this is by using a [recursion].
 You can create a function.
 This function will take an object and return object frozen with the `Object.freeze()` method.
-Inside this function, you will iterate over all values of the object and check if aby value is an object.
+Inside this function, you will iterate over all values of the object and check if any value is an object.
 If so, you will call the function on that value.

 ```JavaScript
 // Create object for testing: